hl7-eu/xShare/input/pagecontent/conformance.md

 1. Show that users are enabled to receive and access health information - as listed in the [Yellow Button Information view](content.html) page - through SMART Health Links.
 1. Pass validation tests for each of the declared supported content specifications (e.g., Patient Summary, Laboratory Results).

-To prove conformance to the *xShare Yellow Button Download* as *xShare Yellow Button* you must:

-1. Demonstrate that only authenticated Natural Persons can access the xShare Yellow Button Download feature.
-1. Claim that user autentication is realized in conformance with the European Regulations
-1. Demonstrate that (only) authenticated Natural Persons can search for and select the documents or data they wish to download.
-1. Show that users are enabled to receive and access health information - as listed in the [Yellow Button Information view](content.html) page - through SMART Health Links.
-1. Pass validation tests for each of the declared supported content specifications (e.g., Patient Summary, Laboratory Results).

 #### One-time share